Elephant Rock (Italy)

 The rock is located near Castelsardo, Sardinia, to the left of the old road that led from the hamlet of Multeddu to the village of Sedini.

 The Elephant's Rock has a great archaeological importance, because two domus de janas, ancient tombs dating back to the pre-nuragic period, have been carved inside.
+In July 2025, this archaeological site was added to the World Heritage Site list as part of the "Funerary Tradition in the Prehistory of Sardinia – The domus de janas" entry.